-You find a short article in a magazine that she seems interested in and after discussing what you think it is about, you read it to her while she follows along.
+You find a short article in a magazine that she seems interested in and after discussing what you think it is about, and making sure she can read the key words, you read it to her while she follows along.
 You then re-read it by taking turns reading alternate paragraphs.
-You then ask her it read it by herself.
+You discuss the article, then you ask her to read it by herself.

 You ask her to fill out a simple model form.
 She cannot spell her place of birth or nationality.
 She practises these and you write them on her spelling practice sheet.
+(Section 5, page 19)